Insurance has become an important part of our lives as it provides financial pro ...Read More

 Generally, insurance companies take reinsurance when the risk involved or the insurance amount is high.
 This practice has become common nowadays.
 Let’s understand how reinsurance works in actual life.

-When a person purchases more than one insurance policy either from the same insurer or other insurer it is called double insurance.
+When a person purchases more than one insurance policy, either from the same insurer or another insurer, it is called double insurance.
 Generally, people take more than one insurance policy to enhance total protection or coverage.
-In the case of life insurance policies, an individual can purchase multiple policies but the total coverage amount depends on the life value of the individual.
-This value is based on the total annual income and it can go up to 20 times the annual income of the policyholder.
+In the case of life insurance policies, an individual can purchase multiple policies, but the total coverage amount depends on the life value of the individual.
+This value is based on the total annual income, and it can go up to 20 times the annual income of the policyholder.

 It is usually up to the individual how many life insurance policies they purchase.
 However, it is essential to inform your previous insurer that you have purchased another insurance to avoid claim rejection.
 Let’s understand how double insurance works with an example.

-Suppose Mr. Sushil who is sole bread-earner of his family purchased life insurance worth Rs 50 lakh from ABC Ltd. A few months later he realized that the insurance policy he had purchased was insufficient to secure his family after him.
+Suppose Mr. Sushil, who is the sole breadwinner of his family, purchased life insurance worth Rs 50 lakh from ABC Ltd. A few months later he realized that the insurance policy he had purchased was insufficient to secure his family after him.
 So he purchased another life insurance policy worth Rs 1 crore from XYZ Ltd.

 In this case, having two policies is called double insurance.